accessibility-luxembourg/accessibilite.public.lu/content/en/raweb1/rgaa/glossaire/changement-brusque-de-luminosite-ou-effet-de-flash.md

 ---
-title: Sudden change in brightness or flash effect
+title: Sudden change in brightness or flashing effect
 ---

-Relative luminance alternation that can cause seizures in some people if their size is large enough in a specific frequency range.
+Alternation of relative luminance which can cause seizures in some people if they are large enough in a specific frequency range.